UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ## Subject headings

-A great resource for folklore sound recording collections is the **American Folklore Society's Ethnographic Thesaurus:** http://id.loc.gov/vocabulary/ethnographicTerms.html

 Listed below is a local controlled vocabulary for music-based and/or AV majority collections.
 Subject headings are arranged loosely by genre or subject.
+This list is in no way exhaustive (please add to it!).
+These subject headings and groupings are informed by Wilson Library collecting policies and AV items held across units at Wilson - the majority of which were created in the United States and document white and Black individuals or communities, often based in the South or Southeast United States.

-For more widely applicable subject terms (i.e.: Folk music., Folk songs., Dance music., etc), it may be useful to further specify the heading with a geographic location (i.e. Folk music--North Carolina.).
+Addition tips: For more widely applicable subject terms (i.e.: Folk music., Folk songs., Dance music., etc), it may be useful to further specify the heading with a geographic location (i.e. Folk music--North Carolina.).
+A great resource for folklore sound recording collections is the **American Folklore Society's Ethnographic Thesaurus:** http://id.loc.gov/vocabulary/ethnographicTerms.html

 #### Blues and R&B: